Every Year in September during the Childhood Cancer Summit and CureFest I remember five years ago, meeting Carson’s mother and Max’s grandfather.

 Richard Plotkin, a retired lawyer, read a book written by Annette Leslie’s, then 17 year-old son, Carson.
 He was drawn to Carson’s book because he is also Vice Chairman of Max Cure, a foundation named after his grandson Max who is a cancer survivor.
 Richard liked the little book wrapped in a plain brown cover so much that he bought thirty copies and passed them out to friends.
 My daughter Beth Anne was a recipient of Richard’s generosity.
 She read it and when I joined in her fight against childhood cancer, she gave me the book to read.
 We both thought it was an excellent book and one that would benefit anyone dealing in childhood cancer.
 Ever since reading the book, I have always had the most difficult time writing the word, “cancer.”
 In his book, Carson said we should never, ever capitalize the word because it was not worthy and did not deserve the honor of being capitalized.
 He was 100% right.

-Last year, in September, during the third annual Congressional Caucus on Childhood cancer (little “c” in respect of Carson), Beth Anne and I had lunch with Richard, and for the first time, I met Annette Leslie who joined us.
+That September back then, during the third annual Congressional Caucus on Childhood cancer (little “c” in respect of Carson), Beth Anne and I had lunch with Richard, and for the first time, I met Annette Leslie who joined us.
 She is a delightful lady with a nice Texas accent who, I believe, has never met a stranger in her life.
 In the conversations during that sunny, warm fall day when we lunched at a sandwich bistro, Annette made Carson and his book literally come to life!
 The stories of him and his thoughts were so real and powerful.
 While Annette was talking, I looked at Richard and he looked at me.
 We were both trying to hide, from the two ladies at the table, the tears that were welling up in our eyes.
 Beth Anne and I were so moved, we took our copy of the book and attached a sign-off sheet which told the reader that the book was being given to them because they may be someone who could help make significant changes in how childhood cancer is perceived and/or could possibly help in obtaining more research opportunities for better treatments and diagnostics.
 We added our signatures and gave it to someone in Washington, DC who we both believed could make a difference and asked them to read the book, sign the sheet, and in turn, give it to another person they thought could aid in the fight against childhood cancer.

 I asked Annette to allow Four Square Clobbers cancer to publish her speech and she graciously consented.